Tools for Preparing Fall Courses

-- Make the link accessible from off-campus, add our proxy server prefix [http://proxy.artic.edu/login?url=] to the front of the stable or persistent URL so that the above example becomes: http://proxy.artic.edu/login?url=http://silf.alexanderstreet.com/View/1827190/
+If you are adding materials available through library databases, make the link accessible from off-campus by adding our proxy server prefix [http://proxy.artic.edu/login?url=] to the front of the stable or persistent URL so that the above example becomes: http://proxy.artic.edu/login?url=http://silf.alexanderstreet.com/View/18…

 - TIP: Do not copy the link from the top of the webpage, look for a link within the page that says Stable, Persistent or Permanent Link.

 - To see a walkthrough, watch our How to: Access & Link Streaming Videos Off Campus video (the proxy server prefix technique applies to any materials - not just videos).